MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_printprovidor.md

 ### -field fpAddPrinterDriverEx

 (Optional.
 Can be NULL.)
-Pointer to the provider's **AddPrinterDriverEx** function (described in the Windows SDK documentation).
-If the provider does not support the specified server, it should specify ERROR_INVALID_NAME to SetLastError before returning **FALSE**.
+Pointer to the provider's **AddPrinterDriverEx** function.
+If the provider does not support the specified server, it should specify ERROR_INVALID_NAME to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpSplReadPrinter